UniMath/agda-unimath/src/modal-type-theory/sharp-modality.lagda.md

 The
 {{#concept "crisp induction principle" Disambiguation="for the sharp modality" Agda=crisp-ind-sharp}}
-for the sharp modality is the principle that sharp codiscrete types are local at the flat counit.
+for the sharp modality is a crisp version of the principle that sharp codiscrete types are local at the flat counit.

 ```agda
 postulate